-As the Louisville region experiences increasing suburbanization and the subsequent increase in single-occupancy vehicle traffic, fewer people will find that using public transit is a viable choice if land use and development patterns remain auto-oriented.
-Not only will this harm TARC's funding, it will also cause declines in air quality, increase traffic congestion, and diminish overall quality of life.
-Strong urban planning policies, such as increased support for transit oriented development, are essential to counteract this trend.
-Compounding this concern is the fact that Louisville is already heavily auto-dependent.
+As the Louisville region experiences increasing suburbanization16 and the subsequent increase in single-occupancy vehicle traffic, fewer people will find that using public transit is a viable choice.
+Not only will this harm TARC's funding, but it will also cause declines in air quality, increase traffic congestion, and diminish the overall quality of life.
+Strong urban planning policies, such as increased support for transit-oriented development, are essential to counteract this trend.
+Compounding this concern is the fact that Louisville is already heavily autodependent.